squablyScientist/squablyScientist/README.md

 # Collin Tod
 A software engineer passionate about level programming, compilers, programming language theory, and interesting computer science stuff.
+Currently living in Rochester, New York.

 ## Education
 Currently pursuing a Master's Degree in Computer Science from Rochester Institute of Technology.